Angmering School: 2018/20 Renovations

 In 2018/20 the school underwent substantial renovations to improve and replace learning areas and equipment and to increase the capacity of the school.

 F Block

 In October 2018, work started on the building of a new three storey block, to provide new classrooms and facilities for humanities, science and art.
 The building was completed in time to be used for the 2019/20 school year.

 Other renovations

 Other work on the site included, the building of new drama and dance facilities, a larger car park, a new "superloo" toilet area, refurbishment of the existing science block (S block), refurbishment of the existing technology classrooms, moving of the main reception and admin offices, an extension to the outdoor changing rooms, and upgrades to some existing classrooms and facilities.

-Facilities

-The school has use of a range of facilities, such as: